I0I-I0I/sessions.nvim/README.md

 commands.delete("session_name")  -- or :Sessions delete [<arg>]

--- Rename session (if 'session_name' is not provided, rename current session)
+-- Rename session (if 'session_name' is not provided, rename current session) -- If 'new_session_name' is not provided, you will be prompted to enter a new name
 ---@param session_name string | nil
 ---@param new_session_name string | nil
 ---@return nil